 Figure 1-1.
-Average Number of Supreme Court Cases per Term, 1950 - 2017
+Average Number of Supreme Court Cases per Term, 1950 - 2019

 Figure 1-2.
-Average Number of Supreme Court Cases per Term, 1810 - 2017
+Average Number of Supreme Court Cases per Term, 1810 - 2019

-As the updated charts show, the Supreme Court's interest in patent law continues at a pace higher than any time in the past half century.
+As the updated charts show, the Supreme Court's interest in patent law continues at near record levels for any time in the past half century.
 In its 2016 Term, the Supreme Court decided six cases on patent law, many of which are discussed in this casebook supplement.
-For the 2017 Term, the Court decided three cases, each of which has significant if not earth shaking implications.
+For the 2017 Term, the Court decided three cases, each of which has significant if not earth-shaking implications.
 Two of those cases-Oil States Energy Servs., LLC v.
 Greene's Energy Grp., 138 S. Ct.
 1365 (2018), and SAS v.
 Iancu, 138 S. Ct.
-1348 (2018)-involve the propriety of the new inter partes review procedures that the PTO began to administer after the 2011 America Invents Acts.
-Both of those case will be covered in Chapter 10 of this update.
+1348 (2018)-involve the propriety of the new inter partes review procedures that the PTO began to administer after the 2011 America Invents Act (AIA).
+Both of those cases are covered in Chapter 10 of this update.
 A third case-WesternGeco LLC v.
 ION Geophysical Corp., 138 S. Ct.
 2129 (2018)-represents an important development in the damages available for patent infringement.
-It will be covered in Chapter 9 of this update.
+It is covered in Chapter 9 of this update.
+In its 2018 Term, the Court decided two patent cases.
+The case of Helsinn v.
+Teva, 139 S.Ct.
+628 (2019), is the first case in which the Court has interpreted the new first-to-file system of priority in the AIA.
+It is covered in the update to Chapter 5.
+The other case-Return Mail v.
+U.S. Postal Service, 139 S.Ct.
+1853 (2019)-held that the U.S. Government and its agencies cannot challenge patents under the AIA's inter partes review procedures.
+In its 2019 Term, the Court decided two more cases.
+The first, Peter v.
+NantKwest, Inc., 140 S. Ct.
+365 (2019), held that the PTO cannot collect the costs of paying its attorneys when parties challenge the denial of a patent through a district court trial under 35 U.S.C. § 145.
+The second, Thryv, Inc. v.
+Click-To-Call Techs., LP, 140 S. Ct.
+1367 (2020), held that the PTO's decision to institute an inter parties review is not subject to judicial review even where the agency seemingly violates a statutory time limit on its ability to grant reviews.
+While some of these more recent cases will have only a limited impact (e.g., Return Mail and NantKwest), the cases collectively show that the Supreme Court remains intensely interested in patent law generally, and in the changes wrought by the AIA in particular.